Transition to Product Management (2025 Guide)

 During the interview, highlight your relevant experience, skills, and qualifications.
 Be prepared to give specific examples.

-Practice interview questions, work on mock interviews, and connect with an interview coach to help you feel confident.
+To feel confident, practice interview questions, work on mock interviews, and connect with an interview coach.

 Jumping into product management might take time, so be patient and persistent.